brechtm/rinohtype/doc/quickstart.rst

 .. todo:: base for part template?

-To render a document using this template configuration, load the template file using :class:`.TemplateConfigurationFile`.
+A template configuration file can be specified when rendering using the command-line :program:`rinoh` tool or :ref:`Sphinx_builder` by passing it to the :option:`--template <rinoh --template>` command-line option or setting the :confval:`rinoh_template` option in ``conf.py``, respectively.
+To render a document using this template configuration programatically, load the template file using :class:`.TemplateConfigurationFile`.

 .. testcode:: my_document